muxyz/website/index.md

 ---

 <div id="blurb">
-<p>Mu is an operating system built for the real world.
-It's based on more than a decade of work on
+<p>Mu is the foundational building block for a new operating system for the real world, based on more than a decade of work
-the open source project <a href="/micro">Micro</a> and prior software.
+on the open source project <a href="/micro">Micro</a>.
 </p>

 <p>Today's operating systems were built in an iterative fashion to enable humans to complete tasks and